carpentries-incubator/workflows-nextflow/_episodes/13-workflow_checkpoint_caching.md

 - "Nextflow stores intermediate data in a working directory."
 ---

-A key features of a modern workflow management system like Nextflow is the ability to restart a pipeline after a error from the last successful process.
+A key features of a modern workflow management system, like Nextflow, is the ability to restart a pipeline after an error from the last successful process.
 Nextflow achieves this by automatically keeping track of all the processes executed in your pipeline via  caching  and checkpointing.

 ## Resume